CrossTheRoadElec/Phoenix6-Documentation/source/docs/troubleshooting/canbus-troubleshooting.rst

 .. tip:: Label the devices appropriately so there is no guessing which device ID is what.
 Don't have a label maker?
 Use tape and/or Sharpie (sharpie marks can be removed with alcohol).

 Phoenix Tuner X will report when there are multiple devices of the same model with the same ID.
 This is shown when the device card is RED and there is a message in the middle of the device card.
-Users seeing this should iteratively :ref:`reassign IDs <docs/installation/configuring-your-device:configuring your device>` on the device(s).
+Users seeing this should iteratively :ref:`configure IDs<docs/tuner/device-details-page:configuring name & ids>` on the device(s).

 Check your wiring
 -----------------